 Truck Accident Law: What You Need to Know

 Commercial trucks are significantly larger than your average personal vehicle, so when accidents occur, the injuries and long-term damage can be catastrophic.
-If you or a loved one has been injured by a commercial truck, there are many things you need to know about the law regulating trucks and truck accidents.
+If you or a loved one has been injured by a commercial truck, there are many things you need to know about the laws regulating trucks and truck accidents.

 The trucking industry is regulated by federal and state laws that establish standards that must be followed by all trucking companies and drivers.
 These laws can determine who's responsible for a commercial truck accident.
 The two primary federal agencies that regulate this area are the U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA).
 The federal trucking regulations are mostly in Title 49 of the Code of Federal Regulations.
 Each state has its own department of transportation to regulate intra-state commercial trucking.

-The maximum weight a truck can haul is determined by the size of the truck.
+- Maximum Weight Permitted: The maximum weight a truck can haul is determined by the size of the truck.
 For example, single axle trucks can carry up to 20,000 pounds and tandem or two-axle trucks can carry up to 34,000 pounds.
 Overloading a truck is dangerous.
 Therefore, determining what was in the truck in your accident and when it was last weighed could be an important part of the investigation into your accident.

-Commercial vehicles are regulated in both manufacturing and repairs to ensure quality control.
+- Quality Control of Trucks: Commercial vehicles are regulated in both manufacturing and repairs to ensure quality control.
 For example, there are federal laws on air brake systems.
 If a defect in the truck or any component of the truck caused your accident, then you may have a claim against the manufacturer, supplier, or repairer of the truck.
 This is under a legal theory called "product liability."

-The Office of Hazardous Materials Safety (OHMS) develops safety regulations for transporting hazardous materials.
+- Hazardous Waste: The Office of Hazardous Materials Safety (OHMS) develops safety regulations for transporting hazardous materials.
 If a trucker didn't follow those guidelines and you're injured as a result, you should consult with an attorney to learn how to pursue a claim against the truck driver, his or her employer, and the company shipping the hazardous material.

 Liability in Truck Accident Cases

-One way to prove liability is to show that the driver or trucking company broke the law, as this can automatically prove negligence.
+One way to prove liability is to show that the driver or trucking company broke the law, as this can automatically prove their negligence.
 This is the legal concept of "negligence per se."
 An example is when the truck driver is drinking and driving, which is against the law.

-Another way to show the truck company was negligent is to show it negligently hired a bad driver by, for example, hiring a driver who had 5 convictions for drunk driving without doing a background check.
+Another way to show the truck company was negligent is to show it negligently hired a bad driver by, for example, hiring a driver who had five convictions for drunk driving without doing a background check.
 There are many other possible personal injury and negligence claims that may apply to your case.
 The best way to determine what legal theories may apply to your situation is to consult with a qualified truck accident attorney.